varigence/docs/bimlflex/implementation-guides/ssis-on-prem-sql-server.md

 #### Configure BimlStudio Project Target Architecture

-For on-prem SSIS project architencture, ensure that the BimlStudio project is enabled to use Project Deployment.
+For on-premises SSIS project architecture, ensure that the BimlStudio project is enabled to use Project Deployment.

 ![BimlStudio - Set Project Target Architecture](images/bfx-ssis-src-stg-psa-SetProjectTargetVersions.png)